A report from Down Under with some news and novelties….

 This book, which was produced by Alola and UNESCO to accompany an exhibit of textiles woven with the futus technique, is available as a free download here.

-This has been my first visit to Australia since trying to become a full-time weaver and instructor and my first contact with the guild.
+This has been my first visit to Australia since trying to become a full-time weaver and my first contact with the guild.

 There I met Dace and I had the sudden idea of weaving something to commemorate my Australian visit.
 I asked her if there was any fabric or material or weave structure that would be considered classically Australian.
 It was hard to come up with something.
 And then Dace had the idea of dyeing some of my yarn with native Australian trees, instead.
 Brilliant idea!
 And so I will be off to Dace’s place for a dyeing session next week.

-Next came a small backstrap weaving workshop over the weekend in my brother’s home.
-Space would only allow four weavers and I was sorry to have to turn down one hopeful participant.
-We spent two days studying some of the ways that weavers in Peru and Bolivia set up their looms to weave complementary-warp pick-up patterns.
+Next came a small gathering of weavers at home.
+Space would only allow four..
+We spent two days playing with the ways that weavers in Peru and Bolivia set up their looms to weave complementary-warp pick-up patterns.
 You can see Jen at left using the two-finger method.

 The pool table was a great piece of furniture for anchoring the warps.
 You need very large clamps.
 That table was not going anywhere!

-The backstrap weaving workshop was followed by the monthly (and end-of-year) guild meeting at which I presented one of my slide shows.
+Our get-together was followed by the monthly (and end-of-year) guild meeting at which I showed some slides.
 It was a wonderful, warm and jovial audience full of Christmas cheer for the coming holidays.
 I was delighted to meet so many people who had never encountered South American weaving and who then expressed so much enthusiasm for it.
-I know that on my next visit I will have many people wanting to try their hands at Andean pick-up weaving.

 In the mail box….